-Read our 2018 annual report
+Read our 2022 annual report

 All of this changed in May 2014, when another quite different, but equally serious, viral disease entered Sierra Leone.

 Fear, myths and the banning of large public gatherings in June by the government meant that community drama performances were discontinued.

 Coordinator of Wan Fambul, Hannah Gbla said: "Fortunately none of our members has been infected with the Ebola virus but many of them are afraid to go to the hospital for their drugs.

 On learning that the rate of people seeking treatment for HIV was decreasing rapidly, we responded with Wan Fambul and the Voluntary Counselling and Confidential Testing Centre Office.

 Farmer Alie Turay lives in the small village of Makrogba with his wife and children.

-Alie was diagnosed with HIV a couple of years ago and became involved with the Wam Fambul support group:
+Alie was diagnosed with HIV a couple of years ago and became involved with the Wam Fambul support group.

 "They talked to me and gave me treatment and nutrition to recover my strength.
-It was my counselor who told me about the Wan Fambul support group and I decided to join.
+It was my counsellor who told me about the Wan Fambul support group and I decided to join."

 Alie has been visited in his home and provided with a bucket, chlorine and soap as part of the drive to support those living with HIV and AIDS during the Ebola outbreak.